Plesk - Node.js

 Prerequisites

-A version can be deactivated by clicking on the green tick icon and activated again by clicking on the gray X icon.
-It is important to note that a version can only be uninstalled if it was previously deactivated and is no longer used by any domains in Plesk.
+A version can be deactivated by clicking the green checkmark icon and reactivated by clicking the gray X icon.
+It’s important to note that a version can only be uninstalled if it has been deactivated beforehand and is no longer used by any domains in Plesk.

-The individual hosting settings for Node.js web applications are described below.
+The following describes the individual hosting settings for Node.js web applications.

-This can be used to select the Node.js version required for the domain, which is installed on the server, see <link to /h2 Manage Node.js versions, if released>
+Here, you can select the Node.js version required for the domain, which is installed on the server; see: <Link to /h2 Manage Node.js Versions, if available>

 Package Manager

-Plesk provides npm and Yarn, which you can choose between to install and manage Node.js packages for your application.
+Plesk provides both npm and Yarn here; you can choose between them to install and manage Node.js packages for your application.

 This is where the static files of the Node.js web application are located.